xmed-lab/MultiEYE/README.md

 **Concept Generation**

 The first step of our method is to generate a candidate set of concepts describing the specific symptoms of each eye disease.
-We adopt GPT-4 to autonomously generate attributes for each disease, which are then organized into a list and stored in [`concept_raw.npy`](concepts/concept_raw.npy).
+We adopt GPT-4 to autonomously generate attributes for each disease, which are then organized into a list and stored in [`concepts`](concepts).

 **OCT Model Pre-training**